dassencio/fibonacci/README.md

 # Required modules

 The `gmpy2` module is used.
-On Ubuntu/Debian, you can install it with the following command:
+You can install it with the following command:

+    pip3 install gmpy2

+On Ubuntu/Debian, you may need to install additional system packages before you can install `gmpy2`:

-    sudo apt-get install python3-gmpy2
+    sudo apt install libmpfr-dev libmpc-dev

 # Usage instructions